EngYork/C-presentation/C programming.md

 pDogs = &dogs;
 ```

 Cool, now we want to access the value of the variable from the pointer.
 To do that, we dereference the pointer.
 Now a bit of confusion might kick in.
 To dereference a pointer we use the `*` symbol.
 Unfortunately, that is the same character we use to declare a pointer.
 So, how do we tell the difference?
 If you see a type definition right before the `*`, then we are declaring a pointer.
-If you see `*` in front of a variable, with no type definition, then we are dereferencing that variable, and it better be a pointer or you'll be in for trouble.
+If you see `*` in front of a variable, with no type definition, then we are dereferencing that variable, and it better be a pointer or you'll be in trouble.
 Example:

 ```c
 int a;